philterd/philter/docs/docs/redaction/important_to_know.md

 ## Redaction is One-Way

 Philter does not provide a way to reverse redaction.
-Changesets allow you to see the changes made to documents, but they do not provide a way to undo the changes.
+The [redaction ledger](ledgers.md) and redaction summaries let you see the changes made to documents, but they do not provide a way to undo the changes.

 ## Regulatory Compliance